 Pisol Manatchinapisit (saxophone)

 With an ardent advocate of new music, Pisol works largely on acoustical contemporary music and music technology by new works of new composers and also himself.
-Recently, he is collaborating with New York based emerging Thai composer, Piyawat Louilarpprasert.
-The past projects included Vienna Saxfest 2016 (Vienna), “Diffused Portrait” 2017 (London and The Hague), Thailand International Composition Festival 2016 (Bangkok) and Tesselat Composer Collective 2018 (Osaka).
-Recently, his first CD recording of Piyawat’s music will be published in 2019, supported by Thailand Music and Arts Organisation (TMAO).
+Recently, he is collaborating with emerging Thai composer, Piyawat Louilarpprasert.
+The past projects included Vienna Saxfest 2016 (Vienna), “Diffused Portrait” 2017 (London and The Hague), Thailand International Composition Festival 2016 (Bangkok), Tesselat Composer Collective 2018 (Osaka) and “Pixel for saxophone and orchestra” with Thailand Philharmonic Orchestra 2019 (Thailand).

 Christhatai Paksamai (clarinet)